When They Challenge Your Lived Experience: Standing Up to False Accusations and Doubts

-Few things irritate me as much as when someone tells me that something I specifically lived isn’t true.
+Few things frustrate me more than when someone tells me that something I actually lived through isn’t true.

-In basic training I was made a “road guard.”
-I was specifically told that they chose me because they wanted me to drop some weight.
-The MTI (Military Training Instructor) specifically said that I was too fat and needed to drop weight.
-Those words were said to me, in plain English, clear as this writing that you see before you now.
-They also restricted what I was allowed to eat.
-But a “know it all” friend of mine claims that I’m lying.
-He says “I went through Air Force Basic too and that’s just a lie.”
+During basic training, I was assigned as a “road guard.”
+I was specifically told they chose me because they wanted me to lose some weight.
+The Military Training Instructor (MTI) told me directly that I was overweight and needed to drop weight.
+Those words were said to me clearly and plainly.
+They also limited what I was allowed to eat.
+Yet, a friend of mine claims I’m lying about this.
+He says, “I went through Air Force Basic too, and that’s not true.”

-I was once in the jacuzzi at Bally’s Total Fitness in 42nd street and Madison.
-A beautiful woman came over to me, she looked me up and down and then said “You are just so beautiful, can I please touch your body?”
-Of course I said, “Uhm, yes.”
-LOL.
-Anyway, another friend of mine (some friends I have, eh) said that this is a flat out lie.
-“That’s bullshit Angel, that never happened to you, you freaking liar.)
-Uhm, look at me back then bruh, yeah, it really happened!
+I remember once being in the jacuzzi at Bally’s Total Fitness on 42nd Street and Madison.
+A woman approached me, looked me over, and asked, “You are just so beautiful, can I please touch your body?”
+Of course, I said, “Uhm, yes.”
+Later, another friend said this was a complete fabrication.
+“That’s bullshit, it never happened to you,” they said.
+Well, honestly, I remember it well, and it really did happen.

-What is it with people trying to call you a liar on experiences that you actually lived?
-Sure, I can’t remember every single detail of everything that I’ve been through, but some things that are extremely outstanding (both good and bad) I can remember clearly.
+Why do some people feel the need to call you a liar about experiences you actually lived?
+Sure, I can’t remember every detail of my past, but some moments—both good and bad—are crystal clear.

 Be the first to comment